 1.1 The Council has a legal duty to advance equality of opportunity, eliminate unlawful discrimination and promote good relations between people.
 Part of this legal duty is to report annually on it's workforce composition.
 The Council has an action plan to deliver on its equality objectives and has already twice met the 'Achieving' level of the Equality Framework for Local Government.
 There are 3 levels of achievement within the framework 'Developing', 'Achieving' and 'Excellent'.
 Maintaining the 'Achieving' level helps the Council manage its reputation as a Council that ensures fair treatment and access to services.
 It also helps it to monitor its progress, recognise areas of strength and identify areas for improvement.
-The Council intends to apply for assessment at the Excellent Level in 2017.
 Understanding the workforce and how it relates to the community it serves is an important part of ensuring that the Council identifies and removes any potential barriers to employment for all sections of the community.